 Reassemble the carburetor now that the carb is clean.
 Put it back together in the reverse order you took it apart.
 Remember to refer to the photo you took of the carburetor when reassembling so all parts are reinstalled in the right places.

 11. Add Fuel Supply with Fuel Stabilizer

-Add new fuel supply that contains and fuel stabilizer like Sea Foam or STA-BIL before you start your Cub Cadet snowblower.
+Add fresh fuel that contains a fuel stabilizer like Sea Foam or STA-BIL before you start your Cub Cadet snowblower.
 Pour the fuel into the tank and give it a chance to fill the bowl of the carburetor.

 Start your engine.
 If you are starting with a pull cord, give the rope a yank.
 It may not start on the first pull, but it should start after several pulls and continue to run.

-I go into more details about fuel stabilizers and the one I like best in “The Best Fuel Additive for Your Snowblower“.
+I go into more detail about fuel stabilizers and the one I like best is “The Best Fuel Additive for Your Snowblower“.

 If you encounter a problem that is bigger than you feel comfortable troubleshooting, contact your nearest Cub Cadet dealer for assistance.